jdangelo-rh/installer/upi/vsphere/README.md

 cd installer/upi/vsphere/
 ```

-Fill out a terraform.tfvars file with the ignition configs generated.
+Fill out a terraform.tfvars file with the vCenter, Networking and CPU / Memory configuration.
 There is an example terraform.tfvars file in this directory named terraform.tfvars.example.
 Read carefully this file to see how to complete the tfvars
 ```